DavidPav123/Screenshot-Taker/README.md

  4. When ready press the *Screenshot* button to take a screenshot which will be saved in the *Screenshots/* folder

- 5.When done, press the red X button on tk window to end the program
+ 5. When done, press the red X button on tk window to end the program